Food to Help You Sleep

 If you’ve been searching for the magical solution to get more sleep, try to avoid the over-the-counter sleep aid and add these foods to your bedtime routine instead to get your body on the right path to sound sleep!

-If you or somebody you know suffers from frequent migraines, you can schedule a 15 minute call to see if you are a good fit to join my case study group on how to make migraines a thing of the past.
+Be sure to join my private (free) "Stop Migraines Now" Facebook group where I like to share tips like this that make life a little more enjoyable (and more productive!)
+Or you can reach out to me and schedule a 15 minute call to see if you are a good fit to join my case study group on how to make migraines a things of the past.
+Gwyn's calendar